PerkLab/SlicerSandbox/README.md

 ![](https://aws1.discourse-cdn.com/standard17/uploads/slicer/optimized/2X/d/d3bbe21f7cd59394cf9bd00e6bb513ba6fba30e0_2_1035x628.jpeg)

-## Curved Planar Reformat

-Curved planar reformat module allows "straightening" a curved volume for visualization or quantification.
-The module provides two-way spatial mapping between the original and straightened space.

 ## Remove CT table

 Remove patient table from CT images by blanking out (filling with -1000 HU) voxels that are not included in an automatically determined convex region of interest.
 The CT table is assumed to have slightly lower radiologic density than the preserved region of interest.